Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 1. Introduction
 ===============

-The initial Linux ncr53c8xx driver has been a port of the ncr driver from FreeBSD that has been achieved in November 1995 by:
+The initial Linux ncr53c8xx driver has been a port of the woke ncr driver from FreeBSD that has been achieved in November 1995 by:

 	- Gerard Roudier              <groudier@free.fr>